zzz0906/LeetCode/README.md

 It‘s a easy version of last question. we can only need to remove duplicates.
 I write a wrong version of last question as this question.
 Therefore, let me write it. we can just delete use *lasttmp* and keep it and delete the duplicates ones.

 Yes, **atention in the last we need to determine whether delete or link to the last**

+## 84. Largest Rectangle in Histogram

+We need to find the largest rectangle in a histogram.
+This problem really only seems like a above problem. maybe we can choose one pillar and extends to the left and right.